pgdurand/BeeDeeM/singularity/README.md

   use '--bind' argument accordingly to attach these mount points to appropriate folders on your host system.

-  Calling a BeeDeeM tool command is then as easy as:

-      install.sh -desc PDB_proteins
-      (standard BeeDeeM command to install PDB_proteins bank)
+  Then, setup KL_JRE_ARGS environment variable to configure amount of RAM and access to standard TMP directory for the Java Virtual Machine.
+A basic configuration can be:

+     export KL_JRE_ARGS="-Xms128M -Xmx2048M -Djava.io.tmpdir=/beedeem-wk"

-  Here is a working example (adapt --bind to your host configuration):
+  Finally, to run BeeDeeM, use such a command (adapt --bind to your host configuration):

     singularity run \
        --bind $SCRATCH/beedeem/bdm-wk:/beedeem-wk     # BeeDeeM working directory \